 Her goals of care are to provide a safe and compassionate environment where patients feel empowered to take action and be fully involved in their journey towards health.
 She believes that everyone should be able to recover from pelvic health dysfunction and return to optimal function and activity.

-Outside of the clinic, Chantale enjoys staying active through spinning classes and gym workouts, travelling, entertaining friends and spending time with her husband and 3 boys.
+Outside of the clinic, Chantale enjoys staying active through spinning and yoga classes, travelling, entertaining friends and spending time with her husband and 3 boys.

 Chantale is a proud member of:

 Kristin is a registered physiotherapist who graduated from the University of Toronto Masters of Physical Therapy program in 2013, following completion of her Bachelors degree in Honours Kinesiology from McGill University.
 From a young age, she has been involved in competitive sports, which sparked her interest in physical therapy as a career.